bscott711/ChimeraX-measure-intensity/README.md

     3. Calculate intensities from the queried radius
     4. Normalize the intensity to the mean

-The initial profiling (of similar meSPIM code) in Matlab took ~15 minutes to complete with the majority of time spent at step 5 (querying KDTree).
+The initial profiling (of similar meSPIM code) in Matlab took ~15 minutes to complete with the majority of time spent querying KDTree.
 Once the refactoring was complete, this reduced this to ~3 seconds.

 ## Usage